trianapp/CashierBackend/README.md

 # Flow
 1. User
    - Auth
-      - User Login
+      - User Login With email and password/username and password
-      - User register
+      - User register with email or google
-      - User Login
+      - User Login with Google
-      - User Reset Password
+      - User Reset Password with email
    - Store
-      - Create Store
+      - Create Store for first time(1 user can create only 1 store)
       - Update Store
-      - Create Branch
+      - Create Branch(auto create when create store in first time)
       - Update Branch
-   - Supplier
+   - Supplier (store have 2 type 1. must stock product from supplier(ex retail) 2. store that no need purchase from supplier (ex restaurant))
       - Add new Supplier
       - Edit Supplier
       - Delete Supplier